theshahbazsingh/MealApp/README.md

 - Writing better logic for extracting excerpts i.e. not finishing on spaces or extracting only sentences; need to think more about this<img width="517" alt="Screen Shot 2022-02-26 at 9 20 06 PM" src="https://user-images.githubusercontent.com/53837292/155849596-5e43abca-0896-49b0-9dfd-625b012916c9.png">
 - More specific Error Handling i.e. 404 Error, Server Timeout, Category not found, Meal not found etc.
 - More thorough type & component testing using **Zest**, **React-Testing-Library**
+- Using Object-Specific <title> tags for each page

-- Just doing a much better job since good things take more time & effort
+- Just doing a much better job since **good things take more time & effort**